Coaching is an increasingly popular profession with the market demand for trained coaches increasing year by year.

 For instance, a language teacher might add a coaching session to their lesson programme to address any issues or barriers the client might feel in completing their set number of lessons.
 Ditto a dance teacher or tennis trainer may find more people stay the course with the addition of a couple of short 121 coaching sessions with participants.

 A great example of this approach is Natasha Harris who combines coaching, therapy, yoga and other forms of complementary health in her practice, Mind Body & Soul Energy.

-Work as a Social Impact coach
+Working as a Social Impact coach

 The final option is not so much a career option but rather an avenue for coaches to do additional meaningful work.
-We’ve noticed over the years how many coaches don’t necessarily want to change their career or build a business but just want to coach in a way that makes a difference.
+We’ve noticed over the years how some coaches don’t want to change their career or build a business but just want to coach in a way that makes a difference.